 Why not?
 First, let’s talk about what a scam actually is.

-If you take a moment to look over my FAQs section, my course overview page, and my student success stories, you’ll get virtually smacked in the face with one thing: honesty.
+If you take a moment to look over my FAQs section and my student success stories, you’ll get virtually smacked in the face with one thing: honesty.
 I don’t sugarcoat my program at all, make it seem easy, or lie about how much work it is.

 Not to mention, I’ve put tons of grueling work into creating this website.
-I spent months of time personally writing and editing the course materials for both my transcript proofreading course and the free 7-day intro course, and I spend hours a day answering e-mails from prospective students, giving away free advice without asking for anything in return, and providing support in our student community on Facebook.
+I spent months of time personally writing and editing the course materials for both my full courses and the free 7-day intro course, and I spend hours a day answering e-mails from prospective students, giving away free advice without asking for anything in return, and providing support in our student community on Facebook.

 And yet even the most legitimate websites will still attract trolls — you know, the people who say mean things in the comments just because (the same people usually don’t ever say anything positive).
 A couple other things tend to happen as a result of the scam saturation on the web.

 2) When some people see the words “work from home,” they mistake it for “easy.”
 For some reason they totally miss the “work” part and expect it to be easy.
 I’m sure there are plenty of qualified folks out there who’ve seen this website and missed out on an opportunity to change their lives just because they didn’t want to do actual work to turn this into a real income stream.
-I’ve received e-mails asking if I find clients for people once they take the course.
+I’ve received e-mails asking if I find clients for people once they take the courses.
 I want to write back and say, “Really?
 Do you ask the same question of your college professors and instructors?”

-I’ve also received e-mails from people asking if I guarantee they will make money if they take my course.
+I’ve also received e-mails from people asking if I guarantee they will make money if they take my courses.
 If I were to guarantee any and all students will make money, I’d have to by default guarantee they will actually do the work.
 See the problem with that?
 I can’t guarantee anyone will do the work.
 It’s sad to me to think super smart, qualified people who’d make amazing proofreaders are too scared to invest in education without a guarantee they’d make money.

 Ironically, it’s often a sure sign of a scam when a program guarantees you’ll make money by purchasing their program.
-With this program on the other hand, I do guarantee you’ll have all the tools, resources, practice, and support you’ll need, but I will never, ever put a blanket guarantee you’ll earn anything simply by taking the course.
+With this program, on the other hand, I do guarantee you’ll have all the tools, resources, practice, and support you’ll need, but I will never, ever put a blanket guarantee you’ll earn anything simply by taking the courses.
 It’s much the same as a university or college not guaranteeing you’ll earn an income as an accountant simply by taking an accounting course.

 The thing is, I can’t guarantee you’ll do the work, but you can.
 You can guarantee yourself you’ll do the work it takes.
 It’s ALL you.
-Many of my students thank me profusely upon completing the course and getting clients, but I always respond the same way: YOU did this.
+Many of my students thank me profusely upon completing the courses and getting clients, but I always respond the same way: YOU did this.
 I just told you how.
 YOU took action with the tools and made it happen; my work was already done.

-Is this you?
 Are you still scared this is a scam?
 Send me an e-mail and ask me anything you want.
 This may shock you, but I actually respond to e-mails 🙂 caitlin [at] proofreadanywhere.com